-Philosophy, theology and ethics: Christianity (Religious Studies)
+Philosophy, theology and ethics (Religious Studies)

 QUALIFICATIONS NEEDED TO START THE COURSE